This pesticide factsheet covers the use and characteristics of Pennant Magnum (S-metolachlor).

 Goldenseal is a highly valued medicinal herb which has been collected from the forests in North America for hundreds of years.
 The historical range for goldenseal in the United States was very broad, ranging from as far north as Vermont and Wisconsin, south to Alabama and Georgia, and west to Kansas.
 It can still be found growing in patches in moist, rich, hardwood forests in much of this area.
 This factsheet covers commercial goldenseal production in North Carolina.

 Interest in growing herbs for the retail and wholesale market has increased greatly over the past few years.
 Growers who have had success in the production of bedding plants have found another profitable avenue in herb production.
 Herbs have cultural requirements similar to bedding plants and it should be easy for greenhouse growers to add herbs to their production schedule.
 The majority of herbs discussed in this article can be sown, transplanted, and finished by the grower.
 This publication will focus on the production of the “top twelve” herbs and provides general guidelines for seed propagation.
-Certain species like peppermint or oregano can be propagated vegetatively and would require growing stock plants.

 Providing a proper nutritional program is essential for growing top quality plants.
 Sampling the root substrate for pH and electrical conductivity (EC) with the PourThru extraction method is a quick and simple check of the nutritional status of a crop.
 The PourThru extraction method allows rapid on-site determination of pH and EC values.
 The values provide clues about a crop’s performance before deficiency or toxicity symptoms appear.